Seek Feedback – The Story Behind The Image

 Read more The Stories Behind The Images here.

-If outliers are included for the wrong reasons (like you can’t put the image aside for now or find another context for it), they often disrupt the tone and continuity of a collection of images.
-This weakens the overall effect.
-This is the jack-of-all-trades master of none syndrome.
+If outliers are included for the wrong reasons (like you can’t put the image aside or find another context for it), they disrupt the tone and continuity of a collection of images, creating a mixed message and leading viewers down unproductive rabbit holes (like a smoking gun in a mystery that never gets explained).
+This weakens the effect of all of the images as a whole.
+And it leads viewers to question your artistry.

-If outliers are included for the right reasons (they display a different but related theme or way of seeing the same subject and provide new avenues for going deeper with your subject and your relationship to it), they strengthen both other specific images within a set and the group as a whole as well.
+If outliers are included for the right reasons (they display a different but related way of seeing the same subject and provide new avenues for going deeper with your subject and your relationship to it), they strengthen both other specific images within a set and the group as a whole.
+This is particularly true if just one thing is changed from the characteristics of the larger set (angle of view, range, duration, etc), as what changes calls attention to itself, and questions are asked about how this change expands our understanding of the subject or artist’s intent.
+This requires careful placement in sequences.
+If a second or third outlier with the same characteristics is included, this move seems even more deliberate.

-On occasion one (rarely more) outlier can work within a body of work, when presented as a prelude (before), turning point (middle) or afterthought (end), to suggest other as yet not fully resolved dimensions within a body of work.
-Use this strategy carefully, as outliers draw a lot of attention to themselves.
+On occasion, one outlier can work within a body of work when presented as a prolog (beginning), turning point (middle), or epilog (end) to suggest other (often not fully resolved) dimensions within a body of work.
+On rare occasions, multiple outliers with shared characteristics can be grouped to create extended preludes, interludes, or coda, which also controls pace.
+Use these strategies carefully, as outliers draw a lot of attention to themselves.
+They set up inevitable comparisons and contrasts, so make sure they’re on point.

 Pay attention to outliers.
 They’re your worst enemies.
 They’re your best friends.

-Learn more in my Storytelling resources.
+Read more in my Storytelling resources.

 Learn more in my creativity and digital photography workshops.